mrjackyliang/homebridge-adt-pulse/README.md

   - Must match the name shown under the "Name" column in the "System" tab when logged into the portal.
 - __ADT Type__ (`adtType`)
   - Must match the type shown under the "Device Type" column in the "System" tab when logged into the portal.
-  - Contingent to the devices shown under the [Supported Devices](#supported-devices) section.
+  - For example, if the type is "Door/Window Sensor", the value should be `doorWindow`.
+Read the [Supported Devices](#supported-devices) section for more information.
 - __ADT Zone__ (`adtZone`)
   - Must match the zone shown under the "Zone" column in the "System" tab when logged into the portal.